 Topical corticosteroids are often the first drugs that doctors prescribe for mild to moderate AD.
 And many topical corticosteroids are available in generic form, so they may be less expensive than Eucrisa.
 But the cost of a drug depends on many things, including whether you have health insurance that covers prescriptions.

 If you’re concerned about the cost of Eucrisa, talk with your doctor, pharmacist, and insurance company.
 They can suggest less expensive options for treating AD.
 Also ask your doctor if they have any free samples of Eucrisa they can give you.

 For more ways you might be able to reduce the cost of Eucrisa, see the “Eucrisa cost” section just below.

-The cost you find on GoodRx.com is what you may pay without insurance.
+As with all medications, the cost of Eucrisa can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.
 If you’d like to know Eucrisa’s cost with insurance, ask your pharmacist or call your insurance provider.